junxit/us-congress-bills-116/derived/amendments.md

 ### 15 U.S.C. § 1681c-1

-> in subparagraph (E), by striking “Upon receiving” and all that follows through “subparagraph (C),” and inserting “Upon receiving a direct request from a consumer for a temporary removal of a security freeze, a consumer reporting agency shall”;
+> in paragraph (3)(E), by striking “Upon receiving” and all that follows through “subparagraph (C),” and inserting “Upon receiving a direct request from a consumer for a temporary removal of a security freeze, a consumer reporting agency shall”; and

 | | |
 |---|---|